 But if I received a card that captured a Santa-induced temper tantrum as pictured above, it would certainly stand out among the rest.

-To quote the prolific marketing author, Seth Godin (I call him the Beyonce of marketing), a picture like this is considered a “purple cow.”
+To quote the prolific marketing author, Seth Godin (he’s the GOAT), a picture like this is considered a “purple cow.”

 What is a Purple Cow?